Memory (Dementia) Care

 Responses to Dementia Behaviors

 Patients in the mid-to-late stages of dementia may begin to display some behavioral and personality changes.
 These changes are caused by the way in which dementia affects the brain.
-Regardless of the cause, it can be alarming for family members to witness these behaviors and challenging to respond to them in a calming, soothing way.
+In addition, they may become worse over time.
+Regardless of the cause, it can be alarming for family members to witness these behaviors.
+It’s also challenging to respond to them in a calming, soothing way.
 The trained caregivers at Placita In Home Care are experts in handling dementia behaviors.
 We use a positive approach to help individuals with dementia enjoy quality of life despite their challenges.
 If you’ve noticed any of the following dementia-related behaviors in your loved one, it may be time to consider an in-home caregiver:

 - Belligerent or aggressive speech or behaviors

 - Confusion about the place or time

 For family members and loved ones, it’s easy to become agitated or emotional dealing with these behaviors.
 Fortunately, our caregivers will use appropriate strategies for curbing these behaviors.
 Even more importantly, they can help you and your family better engage with your loved one with these strategies.
 So, you can enjoy more good days and build more positive memories.